 For example, defibrillators are used to restore a person’s heartbeat in emergency situations.
 “Like any machine, automated external defibrillators, or AEDs, need to be maintained,” according to an article shared by the Sudden Cardiac Arrest Foundation.
 The article went on to state that batteries run down and electrode pads that attach to a patient’s chest deteriorate over time, making it necessary to replace these parts on a regular basis.
 CMMS software can track maintenance schedules for defibrillators, send an alert when battery or electrode pad replacements are due, and automatically issue work orders to carry out these tasks.

 Aside from using a CMMS to manage maintenance schedules and streamline work orders, healthcare facilities also benefit from the centralized database.
 Adhering to standard operating procedures (SOPs) is extremely important in medical centers.
 Failing to follow the proper procedures related to equipment sanitation and cleaning, for example, could result in the spread of bacteria to patients.
 SOPs such as these should be easily accessible to all relevant staff.
 The centralized database within CMMS software provides users with the ability to easily search for equipment and accompanying information.
 Details such as purchase date, manufacturer’s recommendations, warranties, repair history, SOPs and more can be stored for each piece of equipment.

-DPSI’s CMMS for healthcare facilities provide the tools needed to maintain all facets of a healthcare facility, from hospital beds and heart monitors to furnaces and parking lots.
+DPSI’s CMMS for healthcare facilities provides the tools needed to maintain all facets of a healthcare facility, from hospital beds and heart monitors to furnaces and parking lots.

 - Transform maintenance strategy from reactive to proactive.
 CMMS software enables preventive maintenance scheduling and stores all relevant data, so maintenance isn’t simply reacting to equipment failures and making asset management decisions without any data.